[Company system] The company DJ was born

-This is Kai Fujisawa from public relations.
+This is Umi Fujisawa from Public Relations

 Our company has recently been introducing a number of internal systems, such as "internal social gatherings" and "lunch systems," and starting this month we have also introduced a new system called "internal DJ."